 Nitric oxide has demonstrated genotoxicity in Salmonella (Ames Test), human lymphocytes, and after in vivo exposure in rats.
 There are no animal or human studies to evaluate nitric oxide for effects on fertility.

 Pregnancy Category C

 Animal reproduction studies have not been conducted with INOmax.
 It is not known if INOmax can cause fetal harm when administered to a pregnant woman or can affect reproductive capacity.
-INOmax is not intended for adults.
+INOmax is not indicated for use in adults.

 Nitric oxide is not indicated for use in the adult population, including nursing mothers.
 It is not known whether nitric oxide is excreted in human milk.

 The safety and efficacy of nitric oxide for inhalation has been demonstrated in term and near-term neonates with hypoxic respiratory failure associated with evidence of pulmonary hypertension [see Clinical Studies].
 Additional studies conducted in premature neonates for the prevention of bronchopulmonary dysplasia have not demonstrated substantial evidence of efficacy [see Clinical Studies].
 No information about its effectiveness in other age populations is available.